 It’s the dawn of a new era for retailers.
-Millennials and the emergent Generation Z are tech-savvy, well informed, and eager to share their feelings about retail or product experiences with their multiple social networks.
+Millennials and the emergent Generation Z are tech-savvy, well informed, and eager to share their feelings about retail and product experiences with their multiple social networks.

 Food Industry Retail

 Based on research from Refrigerated and Frozen Foods, higher transportation and commodity costs will keep driving prices higher.
 As a result, retailers are studying inflation aggressively to remain competitive in a changing environment.

 That’s just the beginning.
 A report from Label Insight and the Food Marketing Institute (FMI) showed that 75% of consumers would switch to a brand that provides more in-depth product information, apart from what’s on the actual label.
 Less than 40% of shoppers felt that way in 2016.

 Coping with Multiple Market Pressures